4 new confirmed COVID-19 cases. | SMN NEWS

-PHILIPSBURG:— As of October 3rd, there were four (4) persons who tested positive for COVID-19; bringing the total active cases to eighty- four (84).
-The total number of confirmed cases is now six hundred and seventy-eight (678).
+PHILIPSBURG:— As of October 9th, there were four (4) persons who tested positive for COVID-19; however, there was a recovery of two (2) persons; bringing the total active cases to fifty- nine (59).
+The total number of confirmed cases is now seven hundred and three (703).

-The Collective Prevention Services (CPS) are monitoring eighty (80) people in home isolation.
-Three (3) patients remain hospitalized at the St. Maarten Medical Center and one (1) patient is isolated and being monitored.
+The Collective Prevention Services (CPS) are monitoring fifty- nine (59) people in home isolation.
+No patients are hospitalized at the St. Maarten Medical Center due to COVID.
 The total number of deaths due to COVID-19 remains at twenty- two (22).

-The number of people recovered since the first case surfaced on St. Maarten remains at five hundred and seventy- two (572).
-Two hundred and forty (240) people are in quarantine based on contact tracing investigations carried out by CPS of persons who may have been in contact with any of the active cases.

-CPS has tested 1047 travelers arriving at the Princess Juliana International Airport, (PJIA) and 2747 people throughout the community.
-As the numbers continue to fluctuate, CPS will continue to actively execute its contact tracing measures.

 View comments